- Gender and Relationships»

 He mistreats his wife with the lack of respect or love their marriage is more about having kids and just that in a traditional way.

 When two people choose to be together they should make a loving life and care for each other.
-In this case it is not like that at all.
+In this case it is not like that.

 Dominance destroys relationships and makes relationships feel uncomfortable.